gagneurlab/drop/docs/source/prepare.rst

 ======  ======  =================  =================  ==============================  =============== =========================

-.. _download_files:

 Files to download
 -----------------

 The following files can be downloaded from our `public repository <https://www.cmm.in.tum.de/public/paper/drop_analysis/resource/>`_.

-#.
-VCF file containing different positions to be used to match DNA with RNA files.
+1. VCF file containing different positions to be used to match DNA with RNA files.
 The file name is ``qc_vcf_1000G_{genome_build}.vcf.gz``.
 One file is available for each genome build (hg19/hs37d5 and hg38/GRCh38).
 Download it together with the corresponding .tbi file.
 Indicate the full path to the vcf file in the ``qcVcf`` key in the mono-allelic expression dictionary.
 This file is only needed for the MAE module.
 Otherwise, write ``null`` in the ``qcVcf`` key.

-#.
-Text file containing the relations between genes and phenotypes encoded as HPO terms.
+2. Text file containing the relations between genes and phenotypes encoded as HPO terms.
 The file name is ``hpo_genes.tsv.gz``.
 Download it and indicate the full path to it in the ``hpoFile`` key.
 The file is only needed in case HPO terms are specified in the sample annotation.
 Otherwise, write ``null`` in the ``hpoFile`` key.

-#.
-For the RNA-Seq variant calling module:
+3. For the RNA-Seq variant calling module:

 known variants should be used to calibrate variant and sequencing scores.
 These can be downloaded for hg19 at our `public repository <https://www.cmm.in.tum.de/public/paper/drop_analysis/resource/>`_ and for hg38 through the Broad Institute's `resource bundle. <https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle>`_